HaloCao/Flypulator_Matlab/Hexarotor/Abgabe/README.md

 # Matlab/Simulink Hexarotor Simulation

 ## Files
+- /simulation_data: .mat and .csv files of Matlab and Gazebo simulation and scripts to create plots.
 - `HexrotorDynamicModel.mdl`: Simulink Model of Hexarotor, including Controllers and Trajectory Generators.
 Requires previous execution of `IdealParameter.m`, `viveParameter.m` or `VOParameter.m`.
 - `IdealParameter.m`: Script to set up model parameters, uncertainty parameters and controller gains for simulation.
 Assumes no uncertainties and *no errors* in state estimation.
 - `viveParameter.m`: Script to set up model parameters, uncertainty parameters and controller gains for simulation.
 Assumes parameter uncertanties and errors of *VIVE state estimation*.